-A colon polypectomy is the removal of polyps from the inside lining of the colon, also called the large intestine.
+A colon polypectomy is surgery to remove polyps from the colon (large intestine).
 A polyp is a mass of tissue.
-Some types of polyps can develop into cancer.
-Most polyps can be removed during a colonoscopy or sigmoidoscopy.
+Some polyps can turn into cancer or cause other problems.

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Gastroenterological Association